lilyvnge/situationAwarenesskit/README.md

 # Intelligence Analyzer (Local-First MVP)

-This repository is a local-first foundation for an intelligence analysis platform focused on geopolitical and military OSINT events with geospatial and link analysis support.
+This repository is a local-first foundation for an intelligence analysis platform focused on geopolitical and military intelligence events with geospatial and link analysis support.

 ## What Is Included
 - Dockerized local stack: